Atrociously/stilts/book/src/design_iteration.md

 Live Reload, Change Watching, and Compilation Speed.

 ## Live Reload
-Live reloading is a method of automatically refreshing changes on the frontend of a design for the designer to view when changes are made to a code base.
+A method of automatically refreshing changes on the frontend of a design for the designer to view when changes are made to a code base.
 When using Stilts this methodology works much better when combined with a change watcher.

 - [Tower Livereload](https://github.com/leotaku/tower-livereload) is a library which can be added to any web server that